Experts and Insights

 A Speaker Series Featuring MCC Faculty…

 This free educational series is a unique opportunity to connect MCC employees, students, and residents to cutting-edge topics that directly impact our local economy and community.
-The speaker series is free and open to the public but registration is required.
-Registrants will receive a link to the webinar the day before the event.
-Registering qualifies you to view the session via Zoom or in person at the college.
+The speaker series is free and open to the public but registration is requested.

 Missed a lecture?
 Watch past lectures